The art of writing good website content is often vastly underrated - after all, how hard can it be

 What is content?

-Content can be a blog, a news story, a brochure, a whitepaper… any piece of collateral that adds value to your website for the reader.
+Content can be a blog, a news story, a brochure, a whitepaper… any piece of collateral that adds value to your website or marketing campaigns for the reader.

 Once you’ve launched your new website, it’s not enough to sit back and bask in its glory.
 You now have to keep the site alive and the way to do that is through adding new content.

 Not everyone can write decent content.
 Take a look for yourself - it’s easy to spot who’s doing it well and who’s failing miserably.
-Even if you can’t pinpoint why, you’ll get a feeling that something is well written because it keeps your interest.
+Even if you can’t pinpoint why, you’ll get a feeling that something is well written because it's easy to read, draws you in and keeps your interest.
+And in just seven easy steps, we'll show you how:

 Seven easy steps

-Here's our step-by-step process that will help you write to the best of your ability.
+Here's our step-by-step process followed at Volcanic that will help you write better.

 Step 1: Read - recruitment industry news, world news, backs of cereal packets…!